evanspa/pe-fp-core/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## About the Fuel Purchase System
+## About the Gas Jot System

-The fuel purchase system provides the ability to record and analyze your vehicle's fuel usage.
+The Gas Jot system provides the ability to record and analyze your vehicle's gas usage.
 It currently consists of an iOS (iPhone) application, as well as a server-side REST application (*which the iOS app communicates with*).
-In its present form, the fuel purchase system is not terribly useful.
-It enables you to collect fuel usage statistics with respect to your vehicles, but none of the analysis / reporting functionality is built out yet.

 ### Client Applications

-Currently there only exists an iOS application for the fuel purchase system: [PEFuelPurchase-App](https://github.com/evanspa/PEFuelPurchase-App).
+Currently there only exists an iOS application for the Gas Jot system: [PEFuelPurchase-App](https://github.com/evanspa/PEFuelPurchase-App).

 ### Server Application